longvv/push-notification-service/API_docs.md

 - `404 Not Found`: User not found
 - `500 Internal Server Error`: Server error

-#### Broadcast Notification
+#### Broadcast Notification 🔄

-Sends a notification to all users in the system.
+Sends a notification to all users in the system (planned for future implementation).

 **Endpoint:** `POST /notifications/broadcast`